mcaserta/mcaserta.github.io/content/posts/time.md

 In the binary world of computers, time is usually serialized and stored by using the [Unix time](http://en.wikipedia.org/wiki/Unix_time) convention.
-As I'm writing this, my Unix time is `1366191727 UTC`.
+As I'm writing this, my Unix time is `1366191727`.
 That
 is: `1366191727` seconds have passed since January 1st, 1970 at 00:00
 UTC.
 Isn't that a pretty clever, consistent and compact way of representing a plethora of information, such as `April 17 2013 @